MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/index.md

 ---
 title: Map Control Concept Reference | Microsoft Docs
-description: Describes map control concepts and provides a table that outlines a description for various concepts. ms.author: pablocan
+description: The overview page for the Bing Map Control Concepts section contains a table containing the major set of concepts and links to examples. ms.author: pablocan
 ---